virak-panha/Hashcode-VoskosTeam/README.md

-   Hashcode 2017 qualification round youtube streaming problem solution by Team.
+   Hashcode 2017 qualification round youtube streaming problem solution by Team V4Vosk.
    This is a better version of our uploaded solution.

    kittens Score:                          484002